Trail Information

 Lisbon to River Road 3.7 miles

 Paved quiet backroads.
-Easy riding, just watch out for some cracks and potholes!
-Yes, you could stay on the rail trail all the way to Littleton, but the route gets off the rail trail here to enjoy some quiet paved backroads, just for a change.
+Easy riding on good pavement, recently fixed with sections of smooth ledgepack.
+Yes, you could stay on the rail trail all the way to Littleton, but the route gets off the rail trail here to enjoy some quiet paved backroads, just for a change of surface and scenery.
+Due to rail trail improvements over the past 2 years, it is fine to stay on the rail trail in this section.
+If you are doing and out/back, take the road eastward and retrun via the rail trail.

 River Road to Littleton 6.3 miles

-Mixed media combination of dirt road, dirt rail trail, quiet paved roads and a recreation pathway into the pleasant riverside park of the town of Littleton.
-The route parallels the Ammonoosuc River.
+Mixed media combination of paved backroad, dirt road and dirt rail trail into the town of Littleton.
+The route is scenic as it parallels the Ammonoosuc River.

-Ride cautiously on a paved primary road, Route 116, shared with cars and trucks.
-This section is the only section of the entire Cross NH route that is not a quiet backcountry road or trail.
+When you reach Oxbow Drive (a dirt road), the rail trail ends (for now) so you must exit the rail trail and ride up to Route 116 a short distance using Oxbow Drive.
+Once on Rote 116, you are a road rider again, ride cautiously on this paved primary road as Route 116 is shared with cars and trucks.
+This section is the only section of the entire xNHAT route that is NOT a quiet backcountry road or trail.
 In addition to some traffic, this section has has some hill climbing.
 There is a moderate shoulder, please stay on the shoulder in single file, and use caution.
-You will notice, as you climb the hill in low gear, that there is an abandoned railroad bed below you, close to the road.
-At some point this rail bed will become a rail trail, included in the Cross New Hampshire Adventure Trail!
-As of July, 2019, five miles of abandoned rail bed will be converted to recreation trail this fall!
+If you are used to biking on the road you will not have any issues with this.
+There is a good shoulder, good pavement and a good line of sight.
+You will notice, as you climb the hill in low gear, the abandoned railroad bed below you, close to the road.
+This rail bed is in the process of becoming a rail trail, another 2.6 miles of rail trail to be included in the xNHAT in the summer of 2026!

 Whitefield to Pondicherry Wildlife Refuge 4.6 miles